Our current Spring 2015 students!

-If you are not currently enrolled in a college or University and would still like to attend...contact Phil Payne for your exact price.
-He can be reached at firstname.lastname@example.org
+If you are not currently enrolled in a college or university and would still like to attend,

-Living and Learning in Quito is a fully accredited program wherein participants receive credit from their participating College or University.
-All Living and Learning Professors hold their MA and/or PHD in order to teach academic courses.
+Living and Learning in Ecuador is a fully accredited program wherein participants receive credit from their participating college or university.
+All Living and Learning professors hold their MA and/or PhD in order to teach academic courses.

-Academic Criedit can be earned directly through your College or University.
-Students can also recieve Academic Credit through transfer credit from our Academic Sponsor school - Trinity Christian College.
+Academic credit can be earned directly through your college or university.
+Students can also recieve academic credit through transfer credit from our academic sponsor school, Trinity Christian College.

 An integrative cross-cultural experience designed to help the student understand and form his or her Christian worldview, cross-cultural engagement, and understanding of diverse social and cultural contexts.
 Field experience sites involving small teams of students will be utilized in this intercultural practicum.
 Students will perform 7 weeks of internship.
 Extensive daily journaling of experiences both positive and negative, instructions in learning and observing will be noted.
 A debriefing process will conclude the practicum.

 This course will examine the dynamics of personal development in student's lives, focusing on spiritual growth.
 Biblical principles that govern the character and conduct of Christians will be addressed.
 Students will employ analytical tools and reflection skills to develop a greater self-awareness.
 From this foundation they will explore the process of spiritual formation and establish an initial life-plan for the regular practice of spiritual disciplines.